KarlKKang/kissshot/patches/README.md

 ## Applying Patches

-To apply the patches, just run the `tools/run_all.sh` script on the Unraid system to be patched.
+To apply the patches, on the Unraid system to be patched, first mount a Btrfs filesystem labelled `UNRAID_EXTRA` at `/boot_extra`.
+Then run the `tools/run_all.sh` script.
 The `kernel-compiler` and `squashfs-tools` docker images as well as the `kernel-compiler-keyring` docker volume are required.
 They can be found in `../containers`.
 The patch is version-specific.
 Currently it's for Unraid 7.1.2.
 Old `bzroot` and `bzimage` are kept in the `backup` folder on the flash drive.

-To move the config folder to the Btrfs device, run `tools/move_config.sh` on the Unraid system.
+To move the config folder to the Btrfs device, run `tools/move_config.sh`.
 The original config folder will be renamed to `config.old` as a backup.

 Before updating Unraid to a newer version, run `tools/pre_update.sh`.
 This will remove the `backup` folder to avoid reverting back to the old version.
 It will also copy the `usr` and `lib` to the `previous` folder on the extra device.